xactuary/MechaCar_Statistical_Analysis/README.md

  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/samplettest.PNG)

   The p value resulting from the t test is .5741 which is above our 5%.
 This means that the sample did not occur by chance and the means are similar.
 The t value is .5658 which isn't very big which implies there isn't a significant difference between the sample mean and the population mean.
+Therefore there is not evidence to reject the null hypotheses that there is no statistical difference between the mean of the sample and population.

 It is also important to run the t test on a the 3 different manufacturing lots because we noted earlier that lot 3 did not pass the design specifications.